Short Answer: Exit Interview Analysis Turns Departure Feedback Into Patterns

 The goal is not identical questions — it is comparable depth.
 Every exit conversation should explore the same core dimensions (role satisfaction, manager relationship, growth perception, cultural alignment, workload) while allowing the conversation to follow where the employee leads.

-This is where adaptive individual conversations outperform rigid questionnaires.
+This is where adaptive individual conversations outperform rigid forms.
 When a departing employee mentions feeling "stuck," the next question should probe what "stuck" means to them specifically — not move on to the next item on a checklist.
 That follow-up is where the actionable insight lives.

 2. Separate Stated Reasons from Root Causes